 The charm of traditional houses

-When we talk about "maison périgourdine", we are talking about a traditional rural style of housing in the south of the department: it is the house made of blond or ochre stone, covered with a very steep roof with two or more slopes, pierced with "lucarnous" to let light into the attic.
-The lauze, a roof made of heavy flat limestone slabs, traditionally added charm to these houses.
-But the Perigordian house does not have only this face.
-If you travel through the valley of the Isle (white Périgord like the stone) and the north of the Dordogne (green Périgord which is close to the Limousin), you will fall under the charm of the white stone or granite longères.
-Depending on the needs of the family, and according to the reversal of fortune, they were extended by one or two more rooms, juxtaposed to the first ones, sometimes by a barn.
-In this mineral landscape, the Double is an exception with the use of wood in the construction of beautiful half-timbered farms and bricks.
-This material is also abundant in urban architecture to lighten the masonry, in the Bergerac region for example.
-As you walk around, you will notice these tiny andrônes, these spaces left between two adjoining houses to prevent the spread of fires, which were once real urban scourges.
-Their management in terms of property, rainwater and wastewater collection, could be a real headache!
-The urban centres obviously include magnificent private mansions, flanked by the remarkable features of their type of residence: carved stone lacework, mullioned windows, monumental doors, etc. Most of the time, they were used for residential purposes, but sometimes they were also used for military purposes as a garrison.
-You will find some very fine examples in Périgueux, Sarlat and Thiviers, to name but a few.
+When we speak of the "maison périgourdine", we're talking about a traditional rural style of housing in the south of the department: a house built entirely of blond or ochre stone, covered with a steeply pitched roof of 2 or more slopes, pierced by "lucarnes" to let light into the attic space.
+The "lauze" roof, made of heavy flat limestone slabs, traditionally added charm to these dwellings.
+But this is not the only face of the Périgord house.
+If you travel through the Isle valley (Périgord Blanc like stone) and the north of the Dordogne (Périgord Vert, closer to Limousin), you'll fall under the spell of the white stone or granite longères.
+Depending on the needs of the family, and the reversal of fortune, they were extended by a room or two, juxtaposed to the first, and sometimes by a barn.
+In this mineral landscape, Double is an exception, with the use of wood in the construction of beautiful half-timbered and brick farmhouses.
+This abundant material is also used in urban architecture to lighten masonry, as in the Bergerac region.
+As you stroll along, you'll notice the tiny andrônes, the spaces left between two adjoining houses to prevent the spread of fires, once the scourge of the city.
+Their management in terms of property ownership, rainwater and wastewater collection could prove a real headache!
+Of course, urban centers also boast some magnificent townhouses, flanked by the remarkable features typical of their type: carved stone lacework, mullioned windows, monumental doors and so on.
+Most were intended for residential use, but some were also military garrisons.
+You'll find some fine examples in Périgueux, Sarlat and Thiviers, to name but a few.

 The castles